NawalNassif/Communicating-data-FordGoBikeTrip-DataAnalysisProject05-NN/readme.md

+# Communicating-data-FordGoBikeTrip-Data Analysis Project
+This project was submitted as part of the nanodegree data analyst certification process.
+Access the Udacity review through:https://review.udacity.com/#!/reviews/3176213

 # INTRODUCTION

 This is the fifth project of the Data Analyst NanoDegree Program.
 The aim of this project is to perform an appropriate exploratory data visualization and a comprehensive explanatory data visualization presentation using the appropriate techniques in order to communicate our findings.